agnoster/maileron/README.md

 Then check it out:

-    $ curl test.example.com/inbox/example.user.1
+    $ curl test.example.com/inbox/example.user.1 [{"subject":"Are you listening
-    [{"Subject":"Are you listening to me?","Body":"You really should be.\n"}]
+    to me?","text":"You really should be.\n"}]

 That's really all there is to it.
-You can `DELETE` a resource to clear its mailbox.
+You can `DELETE` a mailbox to clear it.

-## todo
+## ideas

     GET test.example.com/inbox/example.user.1/?limit=1&timeout=60

 Wait for the next mail to come into this mailbox.
 This means you can easily do a `DELETE`, perform an action that should trigger an email, then issue a `GET ?limit&timeout` to wait for the email to show up.

+## license = MIT